Skip to contentSkip to footer

 The rendered font is shown next, along with the rendered font size and line height.
 Clicking it will copy the CSS font declaration.

-At the right side, the navigator displays the visual element dimensions.
+At the right side, the navigator displays the dimensions.
 If the element has a specific aspect ratio, that is also shown.
 Click it to copy the dimensions to clipboard.

 Toggle layout debugging